glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/01-fundamentals/fundamentals.md

 description: Cloud Computing & Distributed Systems Fundamentals
 ---

-**Main Source (this page) :**
+**Main Source :**

 - **[Distributed computing - Wikipedia](https://en.wikipedia.org/wiki/Distributed_computing)**
 - **[Cloud computing - Wikipedia](https://en.wikipedia.org/wiki/Cloud_computing)**

-### Introduction

-#### Distributed Systemss
+### Distributed System

-**Distributed Systems** is a system that consist of a collection of interconnected computers (often called **nodes**) that coordinate and communicate to achieve a common goal.
+**Distributed System** is a system that consist of a collection of interconnected computers (often called **nodes**) that coordinate and communicate to achieve a common goal.
 In a traditional centralized system, a single computer handles all tasks.
 On the other hand, distributed systems distribute the workload across multiple computers.

 ![Distributed system](./distributed-system.png)
 Source : https://aosabook.org/en/v2/distsys.html